-Brand typography is always an important part of your brand identity, one that should never be overlooked or dismissed.
+Brand typography is one of the most important parts of your brand identity.
+It should never be overlooked or dismissed.
 No matter how good your brand visuals are, using the wrong form of type on them can really bring their effectiveness down and degrade your brand.
-You might not even realise it, but subconsciously, different typefaces trigger different emotions in your head and send different messages across.
-Nowadays, with thousands of variations of typefaces you can imagine how many different ways you can send a single message across.
+You might not even realise it, but subconsciously, different typefaces trigger different emotions in your mind and send different messages across.
+Nowadays, with thousands of variations of typefaces, it’s never been as difficult choosing a font for your brand – that would suit your message perfectly.

-With this being said, picking the right typeface is not easy and often takes a much longer time than anticipated.
-A lot of points should be considered when choosing a typeface;
+With this being said, a lot of points should be considered when choosing a typeface.

 - Does the type fit in with my brand visuals?

 - Does the type align with my brand values?

 - Is it the right type for my brand’s target audience?